Cottage Cheese Queso (with Ground Beef)

 – Stephani

 We’re embracing alllllll the nostalgic, indulgent flavors of classic queso in this fresher version that’s ridiculously easy to make!
 Trust me, this creamy cottage cheese dip is exactly what you want to make whether you’re having friends over for a big game, or you just want an excuse to eat dip for dinner.🙋♀️ I personally like serving this cottage cheese queso dip straight out of the skillet for a festive presentation, which also helps the queso stay warm longer.

 And as a slow cooker fan, I also like to throw it in a slow cooker and keep it on warm once you’re ready to serve.
 The inspiration for this quirky dip came from the viral high-protein cottage cheese queso, and I was eager to try it out and put my own spin on it by boosting the flavor a bit without compromising on ease of prep.
 The best part is that blending the cottage cheese gives this dip a smooth and creamy consistency, making it the perfect warm dip for a party, or as I mentioned, just the thing for an unexpected lunch or dinner idea.
-On that note, I’m a dip girl through-and-through, and I’m down for a dip-lunch any day (hello crockpot taco dip), so this warm queso with ground beef hits all the right notes, plus is hearty enough to power you through your day.
-Grab your chips and let’s get dipping!

-Welcome to My Kitchen!
-Let’s Make Warm Cottage Cheese Queso
+Welcome to My Kitchen, Let’s Make Warm Cottage Cheese Queso

-Pro Tips for the Creamiest Dreamiest Appetizer
+Pro Tips for the Viral Cottage Cheese Queso

 - Serving Size: This recipe makes 1½ cups total, or about six ¼ cup individual servings.